Current Employment Opportunities

 Type: Competitive Application

-The National Council for the Traditional Arts (NCTA) is a leading non-profit arts organization that produces major festivals featuring traditional music, dance, storytelling, crafts, and much more.
-The NCTA seeks an energetic and attentive Logistics Coordinator to provide organizational support for three festivals during the 2019 summer season.
+The National Council for the Traditional Arts (NCTA) is a leading non-profit arts organization that produces major festivals featuring traditional music, dance, storytelling, crafts, and more.
+The NCTA seeks an experienced, highly-motivated individual with a strong commitment to a broad spectrum of folk and traditional arts to develop and coordinate program content for major annual festivals, tours and other events.

 The National Council for the Traditional Arts (NCTA) is a non-profit organization dedicated to the presentation and documentation of folk and traditional arts in the United States.
 Founded in 1933, it is the nation’s oldest folk arts organization.
 Its programs celebrate and honor deeply rooted cultural expressions – music, dance, crafts, rituals, and stories passed on through time in families, communities, tribal, ethnic, regional, and occupational groups.